Souravlai7/GPT-NativePHP-Knowledge/README.md

 - For payments, keep secret keys and final verification on the backend; use webhooks and idempotency keys.
 - Prefer small, reversible fixes for real-world bugs.
 - For custom GPT answers, use ordered checklists with concrete commands and verification steps.

+## Upload Ready Files

+The `upload-ready/` folder contains merged Markdown files for custom GPT upload limits.

+Upload the numbered files from `upload-ready/` when a GPT builder limits the number of files.
+Keep the root Markdown files as editable source notes.

+## Contributing

+Contributions are welcome.

+Before contributing:

+- Read `CONTRIBUTING.md`.
+- Edit source Markdown files in the repo root.
+- Do not add secrets, passwords, API keys, private URLs, customer data, or payment secrets.
+- Prefer practical examples with commands, code, checks, fixes, and verification steps.
+- Update `README.md` when adding a new file or major topic.
+- Regenerate `upload-ready/` when source knowledge changes.

+## License

+This knowledge base is licensed under `CC BY 4.0`.
+You can share and adapt it, including for custom GPTs, as long as you provide attribution.